JavaScript is required

 For your steak, they'll ask about cooking preference: "Quelle cuisson?"
 You can answer "Saignant" (rare), "À point" (medium), or "Bien cuit" (well done).
 French steaks tend to come rarer than American ones, so order one level more cooked than you usually prefer.

-During your meal at a French restaurant
+During your meal at a restaurant in France

-French service operates differently than American service.
+French service operates differently from American service.
 The waiter won't check on you every five minutes.
 They consider constant interruptions rude and assume you'll call them when you need something.
 To get their attention, make eye contact and raise your hand slightly, or say "Excusez-moi" when they pass by.

 If you need something extra, these French phrases help: "Pourriez-vous m'apporter du pain, s'il vous plaît?"
 (Could you bring me some bread, please?) or "Je voudrais encore de l'eau" (I would like more water).
 Bread and tap water ("une carafe d'eau") are free at French restaurants.